Importance of Reputation in the Translations Industry

 - Agreement before commencement – It is best that as many variables as possible are agreed in writing before the project commences.
 Ensure that in writing the translators has been informed of: i) Language Combination and Direction ii) Types of translation – Is it medical for instance iii) Type of source document e.g. PDF iv) Format the translation is to be returned in. e.g. MS Word v) Translation Deadline vi) Fee or rate to be applied vii) Wordcount.
 (In some cases it is possible and necessary to send a copy of the translation in advance to the translators.
 But this is often restricted as prior to having a full agreement with the translator this could be deemed a breach of your clients confidentiality).

-At this point the translation agency should require feedback from the translator.
+At this point the professional translation agency should require feedback from the translator.
 A written confirmation that they are capable of fulfilling the requirements set-out.

 Reputation as a Freelance Translator - The saying goes 'a salesman is only as good as his last sale'.
 A similar saying could also be applied to translators 'A translator is only as good as their last translation'.
 In both circumstances there is the detail to consider.